tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 ### `tls_certificate`

-Path to the TLS certificate pgDog will use to setup TLS connections with clients.
+Path to the TLS certificate PgDog will use to setup TLS connections with clients.
 If none is provided, TLS will be disabled.

 Default: **none**